 Nutrition and Dietary Supplements

-- Bromelain -- Several studies suggest that bromelain, an enzyme derived from pineapples, may help reduce inflammation and swelling and relieve symptoms of sinusitis.
-However, not all studies found any benefit.
-Bromelain is often combined with quercetin a flavonoid (plant pigment responsible for the colors found in fruits and vegetables) that may act as an antihistamine.
+- Bromelain.
+Several studies suggest that bromelain, an enzyme derived from pineapples, may help reduce inflammation and swelling and relieve symptoms of sinusitis.
+However, not all studies show a benefit.
+Bromelain is often combined with the flavonoid quercetin, which may act as an antihistamine.
 Bromelain may increase the risk of bleeding, so people who take anticoagulants (blood thinners) should not take bromelain without talking to their doctor first.
 Taking bromelain with ACE inhibitors may cause a drop in blood pressure (hypotension).

-- Quercetin -- Quercetin is a flavonoid, a plant pigment responsible for the colors found in fruits and vegetables.
+- Quercetin.
+Quercetin is a flavonoid.
 In test tubes, it inhibits the production and release of histamine, which causes allergy symptoms such as a runny nose and watery eyes.
-It’s often combined with bromelain, a supplement made from pineapples.
-However, there is not much evidence that quercetin would work the same way in humans.
+However, there is not much evidence that quercetin works the same way in humans.
 More studies are needed.
-Some people report that water soluble quercetin, such as quercietin methyl chalcone, may work best.
+Some people report that water-soluble quercetin, such as quercietin methyl chalcone, may work best.
 Quercetin can potentially interact with some prescription medicaions, including antibiotics.

-- Probiotics (Lactobacillus) -- Probiotics, or "friendly" bacteria, may be helpful if you are taking antibiotics for sinusitis.
+- Probiotics ( Lactobacillus ).
+Probiotics, or "friendly" bacteria, may be helpful if you are taking antibiotics for sinusitis.
 They may also reduce your chances of developing allergies.
-Probiotics may not be appropriate for certain people who are extremely immunocompromised or who take immunosuppresent drugs; talk to your health care provider.
+Probiotics may not be appropriate for people who are extremely immunocompromised or who take immunosuppresent drugs.
+Talk to your provider.

-- N-acetylcysteine (NAC, 1,000 mg 3 times per day with meals) -- NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
+- N-acetylcysteine (NAC).
+NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
 It also helps thin mucus.
-Although no scientific studies have been done to see if it works for sinusitis, some doctors report that it does lessen sinus congestion.
 NAC may interact with nitroglycerin, use to treat chest pain (angina).
 NAC may not be appropriate for certain people with asthma and/or bleeding disorders.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care provider.

-- Sinupret (A proprietary formulation containing Sambucus nigra or European elder, Rumex acetosa or common sorrel, Primula veris or cowslip, Verbena officinalis or European vervain, Gentiana lutea or gentian) -- In two studies, Sinupret was found to be more effective than placebo in relieving symptoms of sinusitis.
-The herbs it contains may work by thinning mucus and helping the sinuses to drain, and they may also help strengthen the immune system.
+- Sinupret.
+A proprietary formulation containing Sambucus nigra (European elder), Rumex acetosa (common sorrel), Primula veris (cowslip), Verbena officinalis (European vervain), Gentiana lutea (gentian).
+Several studies suggest that Sinupret may be effective in relieving symptoms of sinusitis.
+The herbs it contains may work by thinning mucus and helping the sinuses drain.
+They may also help strengthen the immune system.
 Ask your doctor if sinupret is right for you.

 A 2009 double-blind, randomized, controlled study found that acupuncture significantly improved nasal air flow and decreased congestion in participants with chronic sinusisits.
 These benefits also increased 30 minutes after treatment.

-Although no studies have examined using chiropractic to treat sinusitis, some practitioners suggest that it may decrease pain and improve sinus drainage for some people.
+Some practitioners suggest chiropractic care may decrease pain and improve sinus drainage for some people.

-There have been few studies examining the effectiveness of specific homeopathic remedies in general.
-In one study of homeopathy for sinusitis, however, more than 80% of the 119 participants had significant improvement in their symptoms after taking the homeopathic remedy for 2 weeks without antibiotics or other medications.
+Few studies have examined the effectiveness of specific homeopathic remedies.
+In one study of homeopathy for sinusitis, more than 80% of the 119 participants had significant improvement in their symptoms after taking the homeopathic remedy for 2 weeks without antibiotics or other medications.
 Professional homeopaths may recommend one or more of the following treatments for sinus congestion based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
-In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
+In homeopathic terms, a person's constitution is their physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.